 I am the American Mathematical Society Associate Secretary for the Southeastern Section.
-This means that I help coordinate the biannual AMS meetings for this region, one each Spring and Fall.
+This means that I help coordinate the semiannual AMS meetings for this region, one each Spring and Fall.
 There is a FAQ on special sessions on the AMS website.

-Upcoming SE Sectional Meetings
+Recent and Upcoming SE Sectional Meetings

 AMS Graduate Student Travel Grants